 c.All sides of buildings must have windows

-d.Accessory structures shall also satisfy compatibility criteria as described above.
+d.Accessory structures shall also satisfy design standards as described above.

 e.
 Landscaping, screening and green space shall be required to achieve the following goals:

 i.
 To provide screening of development to increase privacy, reduce noise and glare, contribute to the attractiveness and scenic qualities of the property, and to otherwise lessen the visual impact of the development on neighboring properties.